 Date Written: April 30, 2021

-Keywords: trading signatures, complex networks, investor behavior, stock market
+Keywords: trade allocation, portfolios, investor behavior, stock market

 JEL Classification: G11